Republican Jurors Literally Met With Trump Defense Attorneys

-Category: World Politics Hits: 4Provoking criticism that ranged from "jury tampering" and "another violation of their oath" to "such bullshit," multiple Republican senators met with Donald Trump's attorneys late Thursday—the third day of the former president impeachment trial over his incitement of the January 6 insurrection at the U.S. Capitol.
+Category: World Politics Hits: 5Provoking criticism that ranged from "jury tampering" and "another violation of their oath" to "such bullshit," multiple Republican senators met with Donald Trump's attorneys late Thursday—the third day of the former president impeachment trial over his incitement of the January 6 insurrection at the U.S. Capitol.
 "We were discussing their legal strategy and sharing our thoughts," said Sen. Ted Cruz (R-Texas), according to CNN correspondent Manu Raju, who reported that Sens.
 Lindsey Graham (R-S.C.) and Mike Lee (R-Utah) also participated in the meeting.
 When asked by Raju whether it was appropriate to meet with the senators, who are jurors, Trump lawyer David Schoen said: "I think that's the practice of impeachment.
 There's nothing about this thing that has any semblance of due process whatsoever."

 Read more https://crooksandliars.com/2021/02/republican-jurors-literally-met-trump